 Does the type of concentrate really matter?
 Sort of.
 There are definitely some differences between them and experienced stoners tend to have their favorites.
 Here are some of the most common types of cannabis concentrates you will come across.

-Shatter is likely to be the most popular cannabis concentrate around.
-Being one of the first concentrates on the market, it has established a following of dedicated dabbers.
+BHO is likely to be the most popular cannabis concentrate around.
+A subtype of BHO, shatter, was one of the first concentrates on the market.
+As a result, BHO has established a following of dedicated dabbers.

-Shatter gets its name from its thin consistency that often results in it shattering into lots of little pieces.
+For example, shatter gets its name from its thin, brittle consistency that often results in it shattering into lots of little pieces.
 Shatter is a thin sheet of extract that is usually clear or amber in color.
-Shatter that is dark is considered to be of lower-quality and to possibly contain impurities leftover from the extraction process.
+Shatter that is dark is considered to be of lower quality and to possibly contain impurities leftover from the extraction process.

 Rosin is a concentrate that is prized for its purity, potency, and flavor.
 Unlike other concentrates, it is not extracted using a solvent (like butane).
-Instead, rosin is meticulously squeezed out of dried flower, kief, trim, and hash using heat and pressure.
+Instead, hash makers squeeze rosin meticulously squeezed out of plant materials like dried flower, kief, and trim using nothing heat and pressure.